avnigashi/ollama-gfx1032/README.md

 ### Contact

-For support and contributions, please refer to the [Ollama GitHub repository](https://github.com/ollama/ollama)  [ROCmLibs](https://github.com/brknsoul/ROCmLibs)
+For support and contributions, please refer to [ROCmLibs](https://github.com/brknsoul/ROCmLibs)